Organisms

 seems uninterested in maintaining walls of separation between the two

-domains of the organic and the inorganic.
+domains.
 This observation raises questions

 about the character of manufactured (organic and inorganic) artifacts